iainctduncan/papers/source/features_usage.rst

 That is to say, a program of some given size and memory use may require more or less garbage collection processing, depending on how precisely it is written.
 (CTN: Deutsch and Bobrow 1976, 522-523)

-For theses reasons, the use of garbage- collected languages is not common in real-time audio programming, where the program must be doing constant calculations to produce streams of samples.
+For these reasons, the use of garbage- collected languages is not common in real-time audio programming, where the program must be doing constant calculations to produce streams of samples.
 Scheme for Max, however, is intended to be used at the *note level*,